Skip to main content

 What you will study

-To complete the Graduate Certificate in Human Resource Management, you must complete four courses.
+To earn the Graduate Certificate in Human Resource Management, you must successfully complete four courses from the following:

 • Human Resource Policies and Practices